zeropoolnetwork/docs/docs/new-docs/01-background.md

 commitment when the values change.

 Leaves in a Merkle tree contain hashes of the commited values.
-And each inner (that is, non-leaf) node contains the hash of its children.
+And each inner (that is, non-leaf) node contains the hash of its two children.

 ![Merkle tree illustration](diagrams/merkle-tree-illustration.png)